A quick, healthy, filling breakfast smoothie recipe – ideal for the morning rush. Can be served warm or cold, so perfect in any weather.

 Enjoy warm or cold

 I don’t know about you, but until today I’d never had a warm smoothie.
-The idea came about from my husband who’s not a fan of cold milk.
-I made him the smoothie and he asked if he could warm it up.
+The idea came from friends who aren’t a fan of cold milk.
+They asked if I could warm it up.
 We popped it into the microwave for 1 minute and gave it a try – delicious.

 It’s like warming porridge in a drink, perfect for a chilly winter’s morning.